 - DREVO Tyrfing V2 RGB Mechanical Gaming Keyboard

 1. Corsair K55 RGB Gaming Keyboard

-Three zone RGB backlighting allows you to achieve fairly complex designs, while the tilting legs and soft rubber wrist rest work together to help you find the right position for longer gaming sessions.
+Three-zone RGB backlighting allows you to achieve fairly complex combinations, while the tilting legs and soft rubber wrist rest work together to help you find the right position for longer gaming sessions.
 And in addition to the full keyboard design, this model features six programmable macro keys.

 2. Redragon K552W-RGB 60% Mechanical Keyboard

 With its bright pastel keys, the Redragon K552W is one of the most vibrant gaming keyboard models available at any price, but beneath the candy color design is a compact and highly functional mechanical keyboard that's built to last.
 The keys are situated on custom switches that resemble the Cherry MX Blue in terms of response.